 The study shed light on the need to review AI cybercrime judicial processes.
 Cybercrime is a multifaceted type of crime.
 The Judicial system must prepare itself for this new threat.

 Objective interpretation theory may be the methodology for the judicial system.
-I should provide a fair and balanced punishment.
+It should provide a fair and balanced punishment.

 We risk not handing out the appropriate punishment for AI-based severe cybercrimes without an objective review of how the judicial system handles cybercrime.
 It is essential to understand AI-based cybercrimes are a much more potent threat to national security and infrastructure than basic cybercrime.